sin5678/inav_cn_wiki/Simplified-aircraft-guide.-Not-complete-yet..md

 Roll (Ailerons) stick right - increased value

-* Next up is making sure the servo's is moving the correct way.
+* Next up is making sure the servo's is moving the correct way when moving the sticks on the TX.
 If something is not right.
 Use the Servo tab to get them center, adjust movement range and reverse of servo.

 Servo 2: Elevator

 Servo 3&4: Ailerons

 Servo 5: Rudder

 ### Step 4, Replace default PIDs.